AlexanderGeorge102934/Fuzzy-Logic-DSL/README.md

 1. **Fuzzy Variables and Values**:
    - A **Fuzzy Variable** Fuzzy variables represent values that can range between 0 and 1.
 These variables can be assigned specific values using the Assign function.
 Assignments can be global or scoped to a    particular gate.
 Global variables are available across the entire program, while scoped variables are local to a defined gate.
    - A **Fuzzy Value** is a numerical value between 0 and 1 that represents a degree of truth.
+   - Fuzzy expressions are operations or transformations applied to fuzzy variables.
+The DSL supports various fuzzy operations like:

+Addition (ADD): Sum of two variables, capped at 1.0.
+Multiplication (MULT): Product of two variables.
+Complement (COMPLEMENT): Complement of a variable, equivalent to 1 minus the variable's value.
+AND (FuzzyAND): Takes the minimum of two variables.
+OR (FuzzyOR): Takes the maximum of two variables.
+XOR (FuzzyXOR): The absolute difference between two variables.
+Alpha Cut (ALPHA_CUT): A threshold operation that returns 0 if the variable is below the threshold, otherwise returns the variable's value.
+Each of these operations works on fuzzy variables and can be assigned to a gate to evaluate the result of an expression.

 2. **Operations**:
    - You can perform several fuzzy operations, such as addition (capped at 1), multiplication, AND (min), OR (max), XOR, complement, and alpha cuts.